About Richard Duncan

 Author, Economist, Consultant, Speaker

 Since beginning his career as an equities analyst in Hong Kong in 1986, Richard has served as global head of investment strategy at ABN AMRO Asset Management in London, worked as a financial sector specialist for the World Bank in Washington D.C., and headed equity research departments for James Capel Securities and Salomon Brothers in Bangkok.
 He also worked as a consultant for the IMF in Thailand during the Asia Crisis.
-He is now chief economist at Blackhorse Asset Management in Singapore.
+Richard currently publishes Macro Watch, the biweekly video newsletter he founded in 2013.

-Richard studied literature and economics at Vanderbilt University (1983) and international finance at Babson College (1986); and, between the two, spent a year travelling around the world as a backpacker.
+Richard studied literature and economics at Vanderbilt University (1983) and international finance at Babson College (1986); and, between the two, spent a year traveling around the world as a backpacker.